danfuzz/samizdat/doc/shout-outs.md

 concurrency, maximally pure / immutable data models, and [software transactional memory](http://en.wikipedia.org/wiki/Software_transactional_memory) (STM).
-The Samizdat language has a mostly-immutable data model and generally has "capability nature", but it does not innately implement promises, actors, or STM (yet).
+The Samizdat language has a mostly-immutable data model and generally has "capability nature," but it does not innately implement promises, actors, or STM (yet).
 It is intended to be a fertile substrate on which to explore these topics, while still being a practical and compelling language in its own right.